-When the happy news comes that an Environmental Workforce Development and Job Training (EWDJT) proposal has been funded, continued preparation and administrative work needs to be completed before funds are available.
+When the good news comes that an Environmental Workforce Development and Job Training (JT) proposal has been funded, continued preparation and administrative work needs to be completed before funds are available.
 Release of funds cannot be made until “EPA Terms and Conditions” are met and a detailed work plan has been approved.
 Terms and Conditions state that two employees of the organizations must complete the EPA online mandatory Grants Management Training for Non-Profit Applicants.
 One of the employees must be the project manager, and the other authorized to draw down funds.
 Money will not flow until this administrative training has been completed.
 It should be noted that those who have received prior EPA awards are likely already certified.
 However the budget and work plan still need to be approved.

 Paperwork and final approvals can take up to three months and must be completed before the end of the federal fiscal year (September 30).
 Spending of funds is allowed within 90 days of final authorization giving new grantees an opportunity to begin work before the final paperwork has been completed.
 Some organizations will not permit expenditure of funds before all paperwork is finalized.

 New grantees will benefit from a kickoff meeting with the EPA regional coordinator assigned to the grant, and another meeting with local stakeholders and staff.
 The purpose of the EPA regional coordinator meeting may:

 - Acquaint the EPA regional coordinator with the community and the target area.